skilled-reflection/skilled-reflection.github.io/game.md

 ## Introduction

-The following is a description for a Skilled Reflection game a hands-on way to learn the Skilled Reflection philosophy.
+The following is a description for the Skilled Reflection game, a hands-on way to learn and apply Skilled Reflection concepts.
-The game can be played in different modes.
-Players are encouraged to read through the card descriptions below to play.

 ## Mode 1